From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Comparison Between the Proposed Model and Other Neural Network Models

 \section{Comparison Between the Proposed Model and Other Neural Network Models}

 As discussed in previous sections, the application of neural networks to TAP remains relatively underexplored.
 Table \ref{compare_nn} compares our approach with other state-of-the-art neural network based traffic assignment models in terms of model outputs, handling of perturbations, and flow conservation strategies.
+Beyond introducing a new architecture, this study empirically demonstrates that a Transformer-based sequence learning formulation can reliably replicate User Equilibrium conditions, preserve OD-level conservation, and sustain performance under simultaneous demand and topology perturbations.

 In TAP, flow conservation is essential for physically realistic and equilibrium-consistent predictions, ensuring that OD demand is met and that traffic entering and leaving each node balances correctly.
 Path-flow formulations, including the approach proposed in this study, respect link flow conservation through path-to-link aggregation, providing feasible equilibrium-consistent solutions \citep{LIU2023104085, hu2025use}.
 In contrast, link-based approaches often require explicit enforcement, such as adding node-based conservation terms to the loss function \cite{LIU2025128072}, while GCN-based model by \cite{rahman2022datadriven} approximates conservation by modelling flow diffusion across neighbours.